 Spray drying is a mechanical process by which materials in liquid form can be converted into solid form such as powders.
-It is a rapid, continuous, cost-effective, reproducible and scalable process for the production of dry powders from a fluid material by atomization through an atomizer into a hot drying gas medium, usually air.
+It is a rapid, continuous, cost-effective, reproducible and scalable process for producing dry powders from a fluid material by atomization through an atomizer into a hot drying gas medium, usually air.
 The Handbook on Spray Drying Applications for Food Industries deals with recent techniques adopted in spray drying systems for drying a vast array of food products, novel and emerging tools used for spray drying of antioxidant rich products, optimized conditions used for extraction and production of herbal powders by using spray drying techniques, and problems encountered during spray drying of acid and sugar rich foods and also various herbal powders.

 Introduction to Spray Drying.
 Technical Advancement in Design of Spray Dryer for Plants.
 Standardization of Spray Dryer Design for Different Products.
 Spray Drying of Acid and Sugar Rich Foods.
 Spray Drying of Dairy and Cereal Foods.
 Spray Drying of Infant Foods.
 Spray Drying of Antioxidant Rich Foods.
 Spray Drying of Nutraceuticals.
 Spray Drying for Production of Food Colors from Natural Sources.
 Encapsulation of Flavors by Spray Drying Techniques.
 Technical Advancement for Retention of Nutrients During Spray Drying Process.
 Technical Advancement for Retention of Probiotic Count During Spray Drying Process.
 Recent Techniques for Packing and Storage of Spray Dried Food Products.
 Quality and Safety Aspects of Spray Dried Foods.
 Commercial Feasibility Analysis of Spray Dried Food Products.
 List of Spray Drying Equipment Suppliers & Manufacturers.